Atlas (star): Properties

-The inner pair have a well-defined orbit with a period of 291 days, a semi-major axis of 13 mas, and an eccentricity of 0.24.
+The pair have a well-defined orbit with a period of 291 days, a semi-major axis of 13 mas, and an eccentricity of 0.24.
 At an inclination of 108° to the plane of the sky, it does not show eclipses.
 Although the two stars cannot be resolved, the primary, component Aa1, is calculated to be 1.6 magnitudes brighter than the secondary, component Aa2.
 The primary star is rapidly rotating and is significantly oblate; the ratio of the polar to equatorial radius is 0.83.
 It rotates at an inclination of either 64±20 deg or 116±20 deg, the latter consistent with its rotation being aligned with the orbit.

 Low amplitude variability of the brightness of Atlas was tentatively detected in observations by STEREO and clearly detected by Kepler/K2.
 The light curve varies with several periods, the most prominent being 2.427, 0.7457 and 1.214 days.